 How do you depress the physical gold price?
-It’s quite easy… you throw $10 trillion paper dollars at it.
-Not only did global paper gold trading amount reach a new record in 2016, it surpassed the previous year’s total by nearly 50%.
+It’s quite easy… you throw $10 trillion in paper dollars at it.
+Not only did the global paper gold trading amount reach a new record in 2016, but it also surpassed the previous year’s total by nearly 50%.

-Unfortunately, the Mainstream media and the Financial networks have totally lobotomized investors by removing the following vocabulary from the mushy substance between their ears...
-Wisdom, Prudent, Long-term, Safe-haven and Gold-Silver.
+Unfortunately, the Mainstream media and the Financial networks have lobotomized investors by removing the following vocabulary from the mushy substance between their ears...
+Wisdom, Prudent, Long-term, Safe-haven, and Gold-Silver.

 This is called progress... a giant leap forward for mankind and technology.